stackus/goht/README.md

 - `@slim` starts a Slim template.
 - `@ego` starts an EGO template.
 - `@goht` starts a Haml template for backward compatibility, but **is deprecated**.

+Within the templates you can use these directives:
 - `@render` renders another template and can pass nested content to it.
 - `@children` renders nested content passed by `@render`.
 - `@slot` renders named slot content, optionally with default content.
+- `@ifslot` renders named slot content if it exists, optionally with default content.
+- `@eachslot` renders named slot content for each slot that exists, optionally with default content.
 - `@attributes` expands dynamic attribute maps in Haml and Slim attributes.

 ## GoHT Syntax